casper-network/docs-archive/implementation/p2p.rst

 cross-correlating the tips of multiple nodes to avoid being lied to by any single malicious actor.

+The same method can also be utilised for pull-based gossiping by picking a random peer every now and then and asking for their tips of the DAG.
+This compensates for the diminishing returns of trying to reach 100% saturation by push based gossiping: as we reach full saturation it's becoming every harder to find a node that doesn't have the information yet, so more and more messages are sent in futility; yet for the small percent of nodes that haven't been reached yet, it's almost guaranteed that if they ask one of their peers about their state they are going to be talking to someone in the know.

 Finally the following sequence diagram demonstrates the life cycle of Block propagation among nodes.
 The dashed blocks have been left unconnected for brevity but they do the same thing as the ones on the left side.